Degri95/Final_Project/README.md

 ### Data preprocessing

 The dataset that was preproccessed was the **PLACES_County** CSV file.
 The data was read into a Jupyter Notebook as a DataFrame and filtered to drop confidence interval columns.
 Next
-``dropna()`` was applied to the DataFrame and Dataframes were created to match our created SQL tables.
+``dropna()`` was applied to the DataFrame and seperate DataFrames were created to match our created SQL tables.
 The DataFrames were then imported into an AWS server in a google colab notebook.

 The second dataset that was preprocessed was the **census_county_pop** CSV file. the data was read into a Jupyter Notebook as a DataFrame and ``dropna()`` was applied to drop empty columns.
 The DataFrame was used to extract population and population densiity data, and joined with other DataFrames to be uploaded into AWS.